 Traditional Lasagna (if wheat and cheese are on the menu), enchiladas (not spicy), or your other favorite deep dish bake will provide the new family with not only a great meal, but leftovers too!

 #4 – Deviled eggs

-…especially when made with homemade mayo make a simple but great grab-and-go snack packed with essential fat and protein that a new mama needs.
-Be sure to use eggs from pastured-raised hens for optimal nutrition.
+…especially when made with homemade mayo make a simple, but great grab-and-go snack packed with essential fat and protein that a new mama needs.

 #5 – Hot or Cold Hybrid Chop Salad